Nguyen-Hoa/gpgpusim-notes/Hoa-Notes_GPGPU-Sim.md

 ## Simulated Architecture

 ### High Level Design
-GPGPU Sim splits into 2 main programs, cuda-sim and gpgpu-sim, providing a functional and performance (execution) simulations respectively.
+GPGPU Sim splits into 2 main programs, cuda-sim and gpgpu-sim, providing functional and performance (execution) simulations respectively.
 Nvidia graphics cards are composed of streaming multiprocessors (SM) that contain caches, registers, and execution hardware.
 In GPGPU-Sim, a single instruction multiple thread (SIMT) core mimics the Nvidia SM, similarly composed of caches and registers.
 Each SIMT core executes one thread block, and is scheduled using round robin.

 SIMT core cycle (software implementation): fetch > decode > issue > read_operand > execute > writeback